-Click File in Windows 8 or the Paint button in Windows 7/Vista > point to Save as > then click the picture file type for the resized image.
+Click File in Windows 10 or 8 or the Paint button in Windows 7/Vista > point to Save as > then click the picture file type for the resized image.

 Type a new file name in the File name box, and then click Save.